vedala/kalyanv_blog/_posts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 $ python3 setup.py build
 ```

-After completion, a build folder will be created under psycopg-2.8.3.
+After completion, a build directory will be created under the psycopg-2.8.3 directory.
 Under the build folder there will be folder with name similar to lib.linux-x86_64-3.7.
 Under this folder there will be a folder psycopg2, which is the package we need.